zblago/EF6TempTableKit/README.md

     var tempAddress = context.TempAddresses.Take(1).FirstOrDefault();
 ```
-final T-SQL query will be made of only query against TempAddress temp table regardless of how many expressions are in TempTableContainer.
+Final T-SQL query will be made of only query against TempAddress temp table regardless of how many expressions are in TempTableContainer.

 ![Final T-SQL](EF6TempTableKit-T-SQL.png)